Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 =>
 ```

-`ec2_admin` then summarizes the chosen options for you to verify them before actually starting the instances:
+`ec2_admin` then summarizes the chosen options for verification before actually starting the instances:

 ```text
 Configuration: